 The first step is to contact us through our helpline or by appointment at our legal surgeries.

-We run a helpline every Tuesday from 6pm-9pm, Wednesday from 1.30pm-4.30pm and Friday from 10am-1pm available to any woman in Scotland looking for legal advice or information.
-The helpline is run by our solicitor and advocacy worker, staff from JustRight Scotland supported by Rape Crisis Scotland and students from the University of Strathclyde Law Clinic.
+The helpline is available to any woman in Scotland looking for legal advice or information and it is run by our solicitors from JustRight Scotland and students from the University of Strathclyde Law Clinic.

 On request, we can arrange language interpreters.